-To understand the legal rights of commercial tenants who lease space in Australia, you’ll first need to understand what a commercial lease is, as well as the differences between residential and commercial property.
+To understand the legal rights of commercial tenants in Australia, you’ll need to understand:

-This is because each property category has its own unique set of laws that influence tenant rights.
-What’s more, the protections offered to residential and commercial tenants are quite different.
+That’s because each property category has its own unique set of laws that influence tenant rights.
+What’s more, the protections offered to residential and commercial tenants are pretty different.

 What is a commercial lease?

-A commercial lease is defined as a contract between a landlord and a business for the rental of an office, industrial or retail property.
+A commercial lease is a contract between a landlord and a business to rent an office, industrial or retail property.

 Many businesses will choose to lease commercial property instead of buying.
 This saves them from investing large sums of capital and tying up cash flow in bricks and mortar.

 Differences between residential and commercial tenants rights

 When it comes to residential property, there are various laws in place to protect tenants.

 This is not the case with commercial real estate.
 That’s because policymakers assume business people have higher commercial acumen.
 And, therefore, a better grasp of the clauses within a commercial leasing agreement.

 Commercial property can also vary a lot in terms of what regulations and laws are in place.
 For instance, retail shops tend to be heavily regulated.
 On the other hand, other commercial spaces, such as office space or general industrial units, do not attract the same level of control.
 The exception is when an industrial site is used by an industry that is heavily regulated or licensed, and health and safety laws are in place.